Frank de Boer backtracks on 'ridiculous' equal pay comment

-Frank de Boer has backtracked on his equal pay comment after he said it was "ridiculous" the United States women's national team expects to be paid the same as their its counterparts.
+Frank de Boer has backtracked on his equal pay comment after he said it was "ridiculous" the United States women's national team expect to be paid the same as their male counterparts.

-Women's World Cup winner USA, which beat Netherlands in last month's final, continue to be embroiled in a battle for equal pay with U.S. Soccer.
+Women's World Cup winners USA, who beat Netherlands in last month's final, continue to be embroiled in a battle for equal pay with U.S. Soccer.

-Atlanta United coach De Boer said he is a champion of women's football and indicated he regrets his choice of words during an interview with the Guardian.
+Atlanta United coach De Boer said he is a champion of women's soccer and indicated he regrets his choice of words during an interview with the Guardian.

 “I think for me, it’s ridiculous.
 It's the same like tennis," De Boer said to the newspaper.
 "If there are watching, for the World Cup final, 500 million people or something like that, and 100 million for a women's final, that's a difference.
 So it's not the same.